Uraraneida

-Uraraneida is an extinct order of Paleozoic arachnids.Two genera of fossils have been definitively placed in this order: Attercopus from the Devonian of United States and Permarachne from the Permian of Russia.
+Uraraneida is an extinct order of Paleozoic arachnids related to modern spiders.
+Two genera of fossils have been definitively placed in this order: Attercopus from the Devonian of United States and Permarachne from the Permian of Russia.
 Like spiders, they are known to have produced silk, but lack the characteristic spinnerets of modern spiders, and retain elongate telsons.

 Characteristics

 The first fossil now placed in the order was found in Gilboa, New York.
 In 1987, it was initially tentatively placed in the extinct order Trigonotarbida and named Gelasinotarbus? fimbriunguis.
 Later, partly on the basis of a supposed spinneret, it was identified as a spider and named Attercopus fimbriunguis.
 Further specimens of this species were found, and when examined in detail, along with those assigned to the genus Permarachne, features inconsistent with their placement as spiders were revealed.
 Silk producing spigots are present, but are borne along the rear edges of ventral plates, not on appendage-like spinnerets, as in spiders.
 The specimens also have a long, jointed "tail" or flagellum at the end of the abdomen, after the anus, a feature lacking in spiders but present in some other arachnids, such as uropygids.